 Portrait of S. Anesta Samuel by Rafael López.
 Smithsonian’s National Museum of the American Latino.
 Story Six Latinas to Know

 Still image from Ana Mendieta’s Sweating Blood, 1973, single channel, super-8mm film transferred to high-definition digital media, color, silent; 03:18 min., Smithsonian American Art Museum, Museum purchase through the American Women's History Initiative Acquisitions Pool, Administered through the Smithsonian American Women's History Initiative, 2021.38, © The Estate of Ana Mendieta Collection LLC.
 Courtesy Galerie Lelong & Co.
-Licensed by Artists Rights Society (ARS), NY Story How Groundbreaking Artist Ana Mendieta Remembered her Homeland
+Licensed by Artists Rights Society (ARS), NY Story How Groundbreaking Artist Ana Mendieta Remembered Her Homeland

 Image of 2022 Nina Otero-Warren quarter, part of the American Women Quarters™ Program.
 Copyright United States Mint.
 Used with permission.
 Story Nina Otero-Warren Improved Education and Fought for Suffrage